-Status text: RTA Board Comment Stop in progress The stopping is progressing, please wait Start failed, network address not set Network and Node must be set before the RTA can be started Start failed There are a number of potential possible causes: One of the files required for boot does not exist or The path to the file is incorrect.
+Status text: RTA Board Comment Start-up in progress The start-up is progressing, please wait Stop in progress The stopping is progressing, please wait Start failed, network address not set Network and Node must be set before the RTA can be started Start failed There are a number of potential possible causes: One of the files required for boot does not exist or The path to the file is incorrect.
 If start fails, the cause will be displayed in the "Progress log" list in RTA Board Control.
 If you have tried to find the cause repeatedly, a reinstallation is advised.
 If reinstallation fails, the RTA Board could be out of order.
 Stop failed Bootstrapper file not found, see Start failed